 How To Avoid Accidentally Hurting Your Dog?

-It can be difficult to avoid accidentally hurting your dog, but there are some simple steps that you can take to avoid doing so.
+It can be difficult to avoid accidental injuries hurting your dog, but there are some simple steps that you can take to avoid doing so.
 When training your dog, always be consistent and gentle.
-This way, they will understand what we expect from them and won’t try to disobey you by biting or licking you when things don’t go their way.
+This way, they will understand that we expect an apology from dogs and won’t try to disobey you by biting or licking you when things don’t go their way.

 Do Dogs Understand When You Apologize?